chrisladd/CGLTextViewContainer/README.md

 - a CGLTextViewContainer is a UIScrollView, which has, as a subview, a really, really tall text view.

 - how long the text view is depends on your initialization.
 Mr. Sinclair chose 100,000 pts.
 That seems like a reasonable default.
-Use `- (instancetype)initWithFrame:(CGRect)frame height:(CGFloat)maxTextContainerHeight;` to set a custom value, or just `initWithFrame:` to get the default.
+Use `initWithFrame: height:` to set a custom value, or just `initWithFrame:` to get the default.

 - if you want all these nice fixes, **you must not alter the delegate of the container object's text view**.
 We're treating you like adults here, people.
 Earn that trust.
 There's a passthrough delegate provided.